-The design team at Netguru started with a detailed analysis of how the current product was used, to learn which features were key.
+Netguru started with a detailed analysis of how the current product was used, to learn which features were key.

 Next, the team built wireflows and user stories – the aim of the redesign was to avoid any drastic changes to the way the app looked, so as to retain familiarity.

 As a result, the personal finance management improved significantly – a few new features were implemented, including social media money transfers, media payments, and Swap credit.
 Additionally, the brand launched their own card, which can be integrated with the app in addition to other cards like Revolut or Monzo.

 The redesign has proven very successful; Swap processes $60 million per month for over 85k users in Mexico, and has closed a pre-series A of $1 million.